-Whether I am acquiring a book for my children or for my students, my essential questions are:
+Whether acquiring a book for my children or for my students, my essential questions are:

-- Which identities are represented in the story (race, ethnicity, language, gender, LGBTQ+, class, immigration status, religion, ability, body, family structure, age, place, etc.)?
+- Which identities are represented in the story (race, ethnicity, language, gender, sexual orientation, class, immigration status, religion, ability, body, family structure, age, place, etc.)?

 - Does the story help break stereotypes about these identities?

-For a more in-depth guide to thinking critically about texts in your classroom, click here.
+For a more in-depth guide by Learning For Justice to thinking critically about texts in your classroom, click here.

 Here are some examples of books that don’t pass the test put forth by the above essential questions:

 - A book that perpetuates the “white savior” complex, i.e. a white character travels to a Black or Brown country and saves the day while learning compassion or gratitude.

 - A book that portrays any culture as a “poor but happy”.